wrewsama/obsidian-vault/Source Materials/Books/Clean Architecture.md

 ## Details
 - the database is a detail
 - the Web (and any specific GUI in general) is a detail
+- frameworks are a detail
+    - important: avoid letting your entities inherit from the framework's classes.
+Make proxy classes that inherit the required framework base classes, then inject those as plugins
 ---
 Source: https://www.goodreads.com/book/show/18043011-clean-architecture